fac-13/PLHH-ToDo/README.md

 After that we switched our pairs around, and one pair completed the tasks on logic.js (including the `markTodo` and `sortTodos` functions).
 The other pair worked on the DOM.js file.
 They worked on the `createTodoNode` function, and managed to create a `li` item with the appropriate description inside, that also had a delete and marked-done button.

-By the end of the day we managed to complete our tasks and then walk through the code with the other pair 👏
+By the end of the day we managed to complete our tasks and then walked through the code with the other pair 👏

 ### Day two
 We looked at the project and made several issues that we thought were important to complete.